karimarttila/karimarttila.github.io/_posts/2017-03-08-how-to-create-ec2-images-in-aws.md

 *Example AMI Image for Spring Boot Application.*

 We used one standard Amazon Machine Image as our basic image and for each application we created [Packer](https://www.packer.io/) / [Ansible](https://www.ansible.com/) script (see picture in the beginning of this article) which took the basic image and provisioned the needed software (e.g. Java8, Python3, AWS Logs Agent…) on top of the basic image and finally installed the application to the image.
 We used [Spring Boot](https://projects.spring.io/spring-boot/), so the application server (Tomcat) was nicely embedded into the application jar.
 After all installations the image was finally preconfigured (custom Bash scripts: logging functionality etc.) so that the image was ready for deployment to any environment.
 The new image was then stored as a new AMI in the customer's AWS account's AMI storage.
 Any of the new AMIs in this storage was ready for deployment to any of the customer AWS environments (functional testing environment, performance testing environment…).
-The deployment of the AMI to a specific environment was done using Terraform scripts (see more detailed description how to use Terraform in our previous article "[How to Create and Manage Resources in Amazon Web Services Infrastructure?](https://medium.com/tieto-developers/how-to-create-and-manage-resources-in-amazon-web-services-infrastructure-f9af85b77c4a#)").
+The deployment of the AMI to a specific environment was done using Terraform scripts (see more detailed description how to use Terraform in our previous article [How to Create and Manage Resources in Amazon Web Services Infrastructure?]({% post_url 2017-02-16-how-to-create-and-manage-resources-in-amazon-web-services-infrastructure %})).
 It was pretty simple to choose an AMI identifier you wanted to test or deploy to production, add it to environment's Terraform script and deploy the changes to the AWS environment.
 You could also easily automate the deployment process in your continuous integration server.

 ### Phoenix vs. Snowflake Servers